Campus Construction Update: Week of May 21, 2007

 Steam is the theme, in fact, for much of what’s happening underground, as the College renews or relocates existing lines.

 Next week, a steam vault will be planted in Leahey Field, at the edge near Central Ave.
 When this vault — basically a large concrete box that accommodates valves and junctions for the campus-wide steam-heating system — and its mate on the Commons side of the avenue are in place, the road will be dug up and they will be linked.

 Before Reunion (June 8–10), a new steam line will be connected to Alumni Gym, with the work taking place in the parking lot adjacent to Central Avenue.
 In addition, an existing steam line to Roger Bill will soon undergo asbestos abatement and removal, with a new connection to follow later.
 The line to Dana Chem will be abated and a replacement laid in June.

 “It’s generally the case with institutional construction that you have to do a lot of things to do one thing,” Farnsworth noted.
 But it works the other way, too: Complicated and expansive projects like the student housing, Commons and Alumni Walk can provide opportunities to check off longstanding needs.

 “Hopefully we won’t have to do these again for a long time,” said Farnsworth, referring to all the new utilities going in under the Walk.

 Can We Talk?
 What do you think about the campus improvements process?
 What would you like to know about it?
 What do you know that we don’t?
 We want to hear from you.
 Please e-mail your questions and comments to Doug Hubley, with “Construction Update” in the subject line.

 Our Back Pages: Campus Construction Update appears every other week.
-See an index of earlier updates here.
+See an index of other updates here.

 New Student Housing: 44 06 25.65 N, 70 12 23.67 W